Kamoto-AI/kamoto-ai-nodejs-library/README.md

 # KamotoAI Node.js Library

-The KamotoAI Node.js Library provides easy access to the Kamoto.AI API from applications written in server-side JavaScript.
+The KamotoAI Node.js Library provides easy access to the Kamoto.AI API for talking to AI Characters from [AI Marketplace](https://app.kamoto.ai/marketplace) from applications written in server-side JavaScript.

 ## Installation